 3. Arizona

-The border state draws food inspiration from its neighbor Mexico with tailgating favorites like carne asada tacos, elotes Mexicano, green chile cheeseburgers, and Sonoran hot dogs.
-These bacon-wrapped hotdogs are nestled into a crusty baguette for game-goers to pile high with pinto beans, fresh and grilled onions, tomatoes, mustard, mayonnaise, and jalapeños.
+The border state draws inspiration for its food from its neighbor, Mexico, with tailgating favorites like carne asada tacos, chorizo breakfast burritos, elotes Mexicano, green chile cheeseburgers, pozole, and Sonoran hot dogs.

-Another Arizona favorite is crispy frybread made by locals like Val’s Fry Bread.
-Fans enjoy the homemade deep-fried bread with honey or powdered sugar, or have them transform it into tacos by piling on seasoned ground beef, shredded lettuce, and juicy tomatoes.
-And don’t forget the hot sauce—this is Arizona, after all!
+Another Arizona favorite is crispy fry bread made by locals like Val’s Fry Bread in the Valley.
+Fans enjoy the deep-fried bread with honey or powdered sugar, or transform them into tacos by piling on seasoned ground beef, shredded lettuce, and juicy tomatoes.
+And don’t forget the hot sauce, it’s Arizona, after all!

 4. Arkansas

-It wouldn’t be tailgating in Arkansas without Arkansas cheese dip and crispy tortilla chips.
-Just don’t call it queso around the locals—you might get an earful!
-Another game-day favorite is hearty chili served in paper bowls or cups with toppings like chopped onions, shredded cheese, sour cream, and salty corn chips for on-the-go enjoyment.
+Another game-day staple is chili served in paper bowls or cups, piled high with toppings like chopped onions, shredded cheese, sour cream, and salty corn chips.

 5. California